-The Handbook is not meant to supersede any APSU policies, the Code of Student Conduct & University Policies (CodeofStudentConduct.pdf (apsu.edu), APSU Graduate College policies, material in the Graduate Catalog, the American Psychological Association's Ethical Principles of Psychologists and Code of Conduct (APSU Graduate College policies, material in the Graduate Catalog, the American Psychological Association's Ethical Principles of Psychologists and Code of Conduct (2017), or the laws and regulations governing psychology enforced by the Tennessee Board of Psychology (About (tn.gov)).
+The Handbook is not meant to supersede any APSU policies, the Code of Student Conduct & University Policies (CodeofStudentConduct.pdf (apsu.edu), APSU Graduate College policies, material in the Graduate Catalog, the American Psychological Association's Ethical Principles of Psychologists and Code of Conduct (201, or the laws and regulations governing psychology enforced by the Tennessee Board of Psychology (About (tn.gov)).
 Students are responsible for familiarizing themselves with all information relevant to their program.
 We hope this handbook will serve you well in addressing frequently asked questions concerning the completion of our doctoral program in Counseling Psychology.